Home » Dessert » Raspberry Compote Recipe

 Pro tip: Don’t Overcook!

-• If using frozen raspberries, no need to thaw—just extend the cooking time slightly.
+• If using frozen raspberries, you don’t need to thaw them; just extend the cooking time slightly.

 Yes, you can use a sugar alternative like stevia, monk fruit, or erythritol, but be sure to adjust the amount to taste since sweetness levels vary.